 The Inns of Court College of Advocacy (ICCA) has started a programme of work to improve the reliability of expert evidence in court.
 This area forms a major building block in the development of the training of advocates.
-The College is working closely with practitioners and partner organisations to create a suite of materials which will aid advocates to better understand, deploy and challenge expert evidence.

 Statistics and probability for advocates

 As more and more fields of expertise are using data; ICCA has prioritised the development of a guidebook covering the use and interpretation of statistical evidence in court and tribunals.
 This 74-page guide has been created in partnership with the Royal Statistical Society (RSS).
 The Society’s work on Statistics and the Law provided a very fitting frame for collaboration.

 Statistical evidence and probabilistic reasoning form part of expert witnesses’ testimony in an increasingly wide range of litigation.
 The guide aims to identify the main traps and pitfalls that advocates are likely to meet when handling expert evidence.